iboB/ibob.github.com/_posts/2020-01-13-cmake-package-management.md

 | Windows 10 | 3.19.2 | MinGW Makefiles | ThreadRipper, SSD | 1200 |
 | Windows 10 | 3.16.3 | MinGW Makefiles | 6 core @ 3 GHz, SSD | 1500 |

-That's at *configure time* so every time the CMake scripts are touched, it will get executed.
-As you can see, even the best time of roughly 200 ms per item is bad, but the Windows times of over 1 second are abysmal.
-It's simply prohibitive for a project with hundreds or even tens of dependencies.
+That's at *configure time*, so every time the CMake scripts are touched, it will get executed.
+As you can see even the best time of roughly 200 ms per item is pretty bad, but the Windows times of over 1 second are abysmal.
+It's simply prohibitive for a project with hundreds or even tens of dependencies to spend 1 second per dependency only to confirm that it's up to date.

 I opened [an issue on CMake's tracker](https://gitlab.kitware.com/cmake/cmake/-/issues/21703)[^8] about that, and hopefully it will get addressed in some way.
-I even have some ideas of how this can be addressed from the outside, just with CMake user code, but I hope this won't need to be done.
+I even have some ideas of how this can be addressed from the outside, just with CMake user code, but I hope it won't come to this.

 I truly believe that this is the future of C++ package management.
 If the preformance issue is fixed (or worked around), I think in several years C++ package management will be based on FetchContent.
 Whether CPM will become *the* new de-facto standard or some other not-yet-written software, I can't tell, but this is it!
-I can feel it.
+I can feel it!

 ___